ShaylaStevenson/employee-tracker/README.md

 # Employee Tracker

 Employee Tracker is a workplace tool used to organize and track personnel.
-From the command line, interact with your mysql database through intuitive prompts.
-The application can easily be developed further to add options neccessary for your organization.
+From the command line, interact with your MySql database through use of Inquirer prompts.
+The application can easily be developed further to add options necessary for your organization.

 ## Table of Contents
 [Features](#Features)